Wasappli/WAAppRouting/README.md

 ## What motivated me
 Let's be honest, there are several routing libraries on Github to handle some of the behaviors described.
 But none of them fit all my requirements.
 So I wrote this library with some things in mind:

 - Handle a **stack** of controllers.

 This is not ok to open the app on a hotel detail if there is not even a back button, or if the back button sends me back to where I was before opening the app.
-I just want the app to be opened so that when I hit back, I'm on the hotels list for the hotel city...
+I just want the app to be opened so that when I hit back, I'm on the hotels list for the hotel's city...

 - Do not force you to get this working **with my** route matcher, or **my** route handler.

 If you want to provide your own, you should be able to do it.
 This last point is very important to me.
 I used (and use) too many libraries which are tightly tied to their technologies.
-Plus, the more they are dependant on their implementation, the less it is testable.
+Plus, the more they are dependent on their implementation, the less testable.
 This is why you'll see many protocols with a default implementation provided.

-- iOS 9 is coming (or here already when you are reading this).
-And with iOS 9 comes this great feature called [universal links](https://developer.apple.com/library/prerelease/ios/documentation/General/Conceptual/AppSearch/UniversalLinks.html#//apple_ref/doc/uid/TP40016308-CH12).
+- iOS 9 is here.
+And with it comes this great feature called [universal links](https://developer.apple.com/library/prerelease/ios/documentation/General/Conceptual/AppSearch/UniversalLinks.html#//apple_ref/doc/uid/TP40016308-CH12).
 Well, I wanted something clean to address this new feature.

 ## Inspiration
 Historically, I first used [HHRouter](https://github.com/Huohua/HHRouter) and implemented my own stack controller management.
-Then, by rewriting code to support iOS 9, I saw that it was just a bunch of lines with no error management, tightly tied to the controller hierarchy, not very readable, etc.
+Then, by rewriting code to support iOS 9, I saw that it was a bunch of lines with no error management, tightly coupled to the controller hierarchy, not very readable, etc.

 I decided to drop it and get something more fun.
 I found [DeepLinkKit](https://github.com/usebutton/DeepLinkKit) and used it until I realized it wasn't fitting my stack requirement.
 So I rewrote a custom route handler to deal with it and finally arrived to the conclusion that 80% of DeepLinkKit was not used anymore.
 This is when I decided to drop it and write my own.

-So you might recognize some concepts of the two libraries, especially in the router handler, even if the implementation has nothing to do with DeepLinkKit.
+So you might recognize some concepts from the two libraries, especially in the router handler, even if the implementation has nothing to do with DeepLinkKit.

-# Install and use
+# Installation and use
 ## Requirements alongs with the default implementation
 - The implementation I provide uses `UINavigationController` to handle the stack and can be used on `UITabBarController` as well.
 - The route matching works on `:itemID` and uses `*` as the wildcard character.